-Kaizen is a process that developed out of the auto industry.
-Its most infamous roots are found in the Toyota Production System, which was heavily influenced by Henry Ford’s assembly line system.
+Kaizen is a process developed by the auto industry.
+Its roots are found in the Toyota Production System, which was heavily influenced by Henry Ford’s assembly line system.
+The word Kaizen is a hybridization of two Japanese words, “kai” meaning “change” and “zen” meaning “good.”
+Two of the basic tenets of Kaizen involve making small incremental changes – or 1% improvement every day – and the full participation of everyone.

 WHY DOES KAIZEN MATTER TO YOUR BUSINESS?